 The Alabama Legislature adjourned the 2019 annual Regular Session on Friday, May 31 on the 28th Day of the Session.
 This included a separate Special session in March, to address infrastructure in the state.
-Below are a few issues addressed during this session that directly dealt with topics included in the Coastal Alabama Partnership Legislative agenda.
+Below are a few issues addressed during this session that directly dealt with topics important to Coastal Alabama.

 The Rebuild Alabama Act which was passed and signed in to law in March does not solve all of Alabama’s infrastructure needs it does address a very critical initiative which creates a long-term funding solution to address the state’s infrastructure needs in our state’s roads, bridges and port.
 This legislation was a unique opportunity to address two key issues specifically, the investment in the Alabama Port Authority and fixing our transportation crisis.
 By 2021, this law will expect to generate about $320 million a year that will go toward improving infrastructure.
 More importantly for Coastal Alabama, this law included nearly $12 million a year to match Federal Funds for the Mobile Channel expansion.

-In CAP’s legislative agenda supports the modernization of the Port of Mobile’s federal channel and necessary federal and state funding levels for the U.S Army Corps of Engineers Mobile District to support construction, operations and maintenance dredging of the deep-water federal navigation channels to ensure regional commerce, transportation efficiency, navigation safety and jobs heavily reliant upon the Alabama State Port Authority.
+The modernization of the Port of Mobile’s federal channel and necessary federal and state funding levels for the U.S Army Corps of Engineers Mobile District will support construction, operations and maintenance dredging of the deep-water federal navigation channels to ensure regional commerce, transportation efficiency, navigation safety and jobs heavily reliant upon the Alabama State Port Authority.

 The Alabama State Port Authority is one of the largest economic engines for the state, with a $22.4 billion economic impact.
 According to an economic impact study from the University of Alabama’s Center for Business and Economic Research, the port is responsible for 134,608 direct and indirect jobs in the state with a direct and indirect tax impact of $486.9 million.
 Expansion of the channel is vital in maintaining the port’s growth